-On 20 November 2018, the IMI and its founding members have organized their kickoff event at the University of Lausanne that brought together media professionals, researchers and students working within the Initiative, with a wider community concerned by the future of the media industry.
+On 20 November 2018, the IMI and its founding members held their kick-off event at the University of Lausanne that brought together approximately 70 people including media professionals, researchers and students from across the Initiative with a wider community committed to the future of the media sector.

 - 16h30: Registration

 Rector of UNIGE and Chairman of the IMI Board as the Triangle Azur representative

 - 17h10: Presentation of the IMI – Mounir Krichane

 Director of the IMI